Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care - 01284 766133.

 Bereavement groups give people the opportunity to meet regularly with other people who have had similar experiences or concerns.
 All groups are facilitated by the Family Support team and what is shared remains in confidence within the group.

-For further information on how to explain death to child, visit the Child Bereavement UK website.
+For further information on how to explain death to a child, visit the Child Bereavement UK website.